2sic/app-add-search/readme.md

     * clear/full separation of bs3/bs4/bs5
     * no more jQuery

+TODO: @2mh
-TODO: @2mh - get oqtane output to work (can show results from Dnn, but it should show results)
+- get oqtane output to work (can show results from Dnn, but it should show results)
+- the code files look extremely similar.
+Maybe we can reduce them? eg. by checking CmsContext.View.Edition to just load from different js/css folders?